pdavydov108/vim-lsp-cquery/README.md

 2. `LspCqueryBase` - get a base class (or a list of base classes) of this class.
 3. `LspCqueryVars` - get a list of all variables that are instances of this user-defined type.

-For the explanation, see [this](https://github.com/cquery-project/cquery/wiki/FAQ#references).
+For the explanation, see [cquery FAQ](https://github.com/cquery-project/cquery/wiki/FAQ#references).